alac/alac.github.io/_posts/2016-06-14-simple_computers.md

 The last thing is: where does the food go?
 Well, anywhere.
 But in a computer, it can go to any `output device`: screen, speaker, back to the hard disk, the internet, etc.

-And now you know how a computer works.
+And now you know (a metaphor for) how a computer works.